Upgrade and installation FAQ for SQL Server Machine Learning

 New installation of any pre-release version of R Services (In-Database) is no longer supported.
 If you are using a pre-release version, upgrade as soon as possible.

 Disable virus scanning before beginning setup.
 After setup is completed, we recommend suspending virus scanning on the folders used by SQL Server.
 Preferably, suspend scanning on the entire SQL Server tree.

 Licensing agreements for unattended installs

-If you use the command line to upgrade an instance of SQL Server, make sure that the command line includes the new license agreement parameter, /IACCEPTROPENLICENSEAGREEMENT.
-Setup can fail if you don't use this parameter.
+If you use the command line to upgrade an instance of SQL Server, make sure that the command line includes both the SQL Server licensing agreement parameter, and the new license agreement parameters for R and Python.

-Offline installation of R components for a localized version of SQL Server
+Offline installation of machine learning components for a localized version of SQL Server

-The language identifier used for the R components must be the same as the SQL Server setup language, or the Next button is disabled and you cannot complete setup.
+- The language identifier used for the machine learning components must be the same as the SQL Server setup language, or you cannot complete setup.

-For more information, see Installing R Components without internet access.
+For more information, see Installing machine learning components without internet access.

 To use machine learning with R or Python, some additional configuration is required after running SQL Server setup.
-Additional steps might be required depending on the security level of the server and of your SQL Server instance and databases.
-Review these steps from the setup instructions to determine if any additional configuration might be needed.
+The precise steps that are required depend on the security level of the server, and how you have configured your SQL Server instance and databases.